Vehsamrak/backend-refactoring-challenge/README.md

 * Remove app/Resources with unused views
 * [Critical] TargetEntity property in ORM\ManyToOne annotation in Job entity has typo.
 Fixed to valid related entity classname.
 * IDE specific ".idea" was removed from job directory gitignore.
 Templates for various editors and operating systems must be presented in global gitignore config, not on the project level.
 Root level .gitignore was truncated to reduce duplication.
+* Composer updated to 2.0.
+Cache volumes are stored correctly
+* Persist database volumes, so they shall not be deleted when containers stops